PGAyaan/Flask_NotesApp/README.md

 # Notes app made using flask
 This is my first endevour into web development.
-I coded this in python using the flask framework by following every second of [this tutorial.](https://www.youtube.com/watch?v=dam0GPOAvVI) I hope to use the knowledge I gained from here and create my own useful web app in the near future.
+I coded this in python using the flask framework by following every second of [this tutorial.](https://www.youtube.com/watch?v=dam0GPOAvVI) I hope to use the knowledge I gained from here to create my own useful web app in the near future.

 # App features:
 1) User account management and login